hnisyif/Story-Time/README.md

 # Gaming
-Hello
-my
-name
+Hello my name is Eric

+#
-is
+And my name is Hussain
-Eric